m3L4n/Brain_Activity_Prediction/README.md

 -   🧹 Parse and filter raw EEG data.

--   📉 Implement a dimensionality reduction algorithm (CSP, PCA, ICA…).
+-   📉 Implement a dimensionality reduction algorithm (CSP).

 -   🔁 Use scikit-learn’s pipeline for full treatment flow.